 The Committee on Law ensures API’s legal affairs are handled properly and efficiently.
 The committee is responsible for reviewing and approving any litigation with which API becomes involved and works closely with other committees to ensure consistency of legal positions on industry issues.
 The committee is composed of member companies’ general counsels.

-The Committee on Special Programs has jurisdiction over all non-dues programs, such as revenue-generating and cost recovery programs and special solicitations.
+The Global Industry Services Committee has jurisdiction over all non-dues programs, such as revenue-generating and cost recovery programs and special solicitations.
 The committee provides financial oversight, works with API segment committees, and ensures that new opportunities meet API policy.

 The Committee on Taxation formulates API tax policy and provides tax advice to the API president and board.
 The committee determines the priority tax issues, both legislative and regulatory, and sets the overall agenda for the various tax subcommittees and the API Tax Department.
 The committee is composed of senior taxation professionals at member companies.

-Service and supply companies are an integral part of the oil and natural gas industry.
+Service, supply and technology companies are an integral part of the oil and natural gas industry.
 In the United States, there are more than 10,000 companies identified as providing oil and natural gas services and supplies to the industry.
 Many of these are local companies that provide oil and gas services to operations in their area, while others are global manufacturers selling products for oil and gas operations around the world.
 They include:

 Manufacturers of Equipment